Is Barbour a luxury brand?

 In 2022, the brand won the Best Circularity Award from Drapers for its Wax for Life campaign — a campaign that highlighted its commitment to reusing and re-waxing jackets, encouraging customers to share their ‘wax stories’.

-Taking Barbour into the Future
+Taking Barbour into the future

 Barbour recognises that for success to be continued, it must tap into the desires of new consumers.
 To plug this gap, it has launched several collaborations and services that help it remain the luxury brand it is today.